Childhood Asthma The Farm Effect

 Cough, shortness of breath, respiratory distress - up to ten percent of all children are affected by asthma symptoms in the course of their childhood years.
 Besides genetic factors, the environment in which children grow up plays a major role.
 Current allergy research targets the early development of asthma and allergies in the very young - with the aim of preventing the onset of the diseases.

 One prominent lead that current research on allergy prevention is pursuing is the so-called hygiene hypothesis, which suggests that exposure to microorganisms early in life may be protective against asthma and allergies.
-Equally prominent is Erika von Mutius, director of the Institute for Asthma and Allergy Prevention at Helmholtz Munich, ((LINK to PI page)).
+Equally prominent is Erika von Mutius, director of the Institute for Asthma and Allergy Prevention at Helmholtz Munich, (https://www.helmholtz-munich.de/en/iap/pi/erika-von-mutius).
 She is one of the world's leading proponents of the hygiene hypothesis.
-She came up with this hypothesis after allergies had increased sharply in recent decades in industrialized countries, especially among city dwellers.
+She came up with this hypothesis as allergies sharply increased in industrialized countries in recent decades, especially among city dwellers.
 So is it all a question of the living space?

 Studies show that children growing up on a farm environment are significantly less likely to develop asthma or other allergies than children not living on a farm.
 However, it is not the rural environment that is relevant.
 In extended studies, Erika von Mutius discovered that spending time in a cow barn or drinking raw cow's milk plays a major role in protecting children from the diseases.